 What if I already compost at home?

-Yes, the organics material collected by the City will be composted at the local facility Earth, Land & Sea, and a portion of the finished product will be made available to residents of the Alberni Valley.
-We’ll share these details when they’re available!
+Yes, the organics material collected by the City is composted at the local facility Earth, Land & Sea, and can be purchased at their site on Tebo Avenue.

 What efforts is the city undertaking to ensure a bear-smart community?